mikehulluk/morphforge/doc/srcs/installation.rst

 locations of various tools and locations for compiling mod-files.
 A sample :download:`.morphforgerc.sample </../etc/morphforgerc.sample>`, you might need to edit the platform-architecture from **i686** to **x86_64**.
-You can find the location of binaries using a commmand like:
+You can find the location of binaries using a command like:

 .. code-block:: bash